pqabelian/abelian-community-website/docs/faq/pool-issues.md

 You can only register on the Maxpool website: [https://maxpool.org/auth/register](https://maxpool.org/auth/register)

-Note: After registration, you need to manually create a mining pool configuration file in the abelminer directory for it to work properly:
+Note: After registration, If you are not use the abelminingscript.sh script for mining, You also need to manually create a mining pool configuration file in the abelminer directory for it to work properly:

 > emily-service.abelian.info.abelmine.account<br>
 > fiona-service.abelian.info.abelmine.account<br>